 ASSOCIATE YOUR SKILLS WITH THE REQUIREMENTS OF THE JOB.

-Ending with a Polite and Hopeful statements
+Ending with a polite and hopeful statement

 Always end up with polite and hopeful words when you are done with rest of the requirements.
-Statements like ” I would be glad to assist you in the said task ” or ” Thank You for the invitation of the proposal “ (You usually get invited by the clients to send proposal if they find your skills relevant to their jobs.
+Statements like ” I would be glad to assist you in the said task ” or ” Thank You for the invitation of the proposal “ (You usually get invited by the clients to send a proposal if they find your skills relevant to their jobs.
 This brings a sense of completeness in your whole proposal.
 Besides, courtesy is recommended 🙂